Safe Water Action Program: Replacing Galvanized Pipes#

 We are committed to providing safe, high-quality, reliable drinking water to all customers.
 Our treated drinking water consistently surpasses state and federal standards for purity.
-We continually monitor our water quality from source to tap and take pride in being able to offer some of the best drinking water in the country.
+We continually monitor our water quality from source to tap and take pride in being able to offer some of the best drinking water in the country (we placed second in the American Water Works Association's "Best of the Best"Water Taste Test in 2021).

 In recent years, a lot of concern has risen nationwide about the presence of lead in drinking water.
 Managing lead in water is a public health responsibility that is shared among water utilities, consumers, manufacturers, regulators, plumbers and more.

-The drinking water provided by Fort Collins Utilities does not contain lead.
-Lead does not come from our water supplies; if it is present in water, it will come from the plumbing leading to or inside a home.
+There is effectively no lead in the drinking water provided by Fort Collins Utilities.
+Generally speaking, lead does not come from our water supplies; if it is present in water, it will come from the plumbing leading to or inside a home.

 Lead enters drinking water when plumbing that contains lead corrodes or deteriorates allowing the lead to seep into the water.
 This can include pipes or fixtures inside the home or solder that connects copper pipes.
 This is more likely to occur when water sits in pipes for extended periods of time, generally overnight or when water is not used for several hours at a time.